AidanGuarniere/nabu-learning/README.md

    NEXTAUTH_URL: https://your-vercel-url.vercel.app
    MONGODB_URI: yourURI
    NEXTAUTH_SECRET: yourSecret
-   ENCRYPTION_KEY: a 32-digit hexadecimal string for AES-128 encryption (for users' API key) REDIS_URL=yourRedisConnectionString
+   REDIS_URL=yourRedisConnectionString
    ```

-Replace `http://localhost:3000` with whatever port your application is running on, `yourURI` with your MongoDB connection string, `yourSecret` with a secure random string, `your32HexDigitString` with a 32-digit hexadecimal string for AES-128 encryption, and `yourRedisConnectionString` with your Redis connection string.
+Replace `http://localhost:3000` with whatever port your application is running on, `yourURI` with your MongoDB connection string, `yourSecret` with a secure random string, and `yourRedisConnectionString` with your Redis connection string.

 7. Once the deployment is complete, Vercel will provide you with a live URL to access your nabu Clone.

 Remember that every time you make changes to your nabu Clone and want to deploy the updated version, you can simply run `vercel --prod` from the project directory.

-## Contributing

-We welcome contributions!
-To contribute, please follow these steps:

-1. Fork this repository
-2. Clone your fork to your local machine: `git clone https://github.com/your-username/nabu.git`
-3. Create your feature branch: `git checkout -b feature/my-new-feature` or `git checkout -b fix/my-new-fix`
-4. Commit your changes: `git commit -am 'Add some feature'`
-5. Push to the branch: `git push origin feature/my-new-feature`
-6. Submit a pull request

 ## License